 With twins, especially high-risk twins, delivery becomes even more unexpected.
 You could be in your doctor’s office when she announces you’re delivering that day.
 Or you could find yourself nearing 38 weeks, counting down the days until you’re able to deliver.

-So how do you know if you’re actually in labor?
+So how do you know if you’re in labor?
 Take a look at a few symptoms I learned about being in labor with twins:

 Tightening in the uterus